Imagine life without smartphones; no Google maps, no Uber, none of those things that bring the many conveniences into our lives.

 So, the idea behind consumption smoothing is why delay the inevitable when the system allows you to borrow for a lifestyle that you are going to be able to eventually afford anyway.

-But this notion that you want to have the same level of experiences for your entire life does not align with human psychology.
+But this notion that you want to have the same level of lifestyle for your entire life does not align with human psychology.
 You want a gradually rising standard of living to experience lifelong happiness.

 So, pace yourself.
 Delay gratification.
 Live a little beneath your means.
 Tease yourself with anticipation and then savor those occasional splurges.